jakem4468bf/ai-security-agent/README.md

 #### Step 1: Install Kgateway with Agentgateway Data Plane
 Install Kgateway using Helm with the Agentgateway data plane.
 Wait for all components to be ready.
+Note: Same as kagent this will need chocolately for windwows.
+Chocolately.org

 #### Step 2: Deploy a Sample MCP Server
 Create the `mcp` namespace and deploy a sample MCP server (time server).